 For "household size," if you indicated that you are married and/or have children, the numbers for you (and, if married, your spouse) will populate on this screen.
 If you indicated that you have children, enter the number of children.
-Your siblings, other relatives, family of origin, foster family, group home residents or others who live with you should not be included.
+Your parents, guardians, siblings, other relatives, or others who live with you should not be included.
 Enter "1" for number in college unless your spouse will also be attending college at least half-time.

 If you qualify for "Independent Status," you'll be asked if you would like to answer questions about your parents.
 You can answer "No" to skip these questions; this will not prevent you from getting financial aid.